hasjenL/fluent-plugin-rds-genlog/README.md

 </source>
 ```

-<style color='green'> PLEASE NOTE: The new backup table (yourdb.general_log_custom_backup) is OPTIONAL.
+<span class color='green'> PLEASE NOTE: The new backup table (yourdb.general_log_custom_backup) is OPTIONAL.
 And can cause performance degradation.
 If you simply leave out the backup_table line in the source config, then the script will run the `CALL mysql.rds_rotate_general_log` then do a `SELECT` from the mysql.general_log_backup table.
-This is the most efficient way to both manage the logs and also the most efficient way to use this plugin.</style>
+This is the most efficient way to both manage the logs and also the most efficient way to use this plugin.</span>

 ### Example GET RDS general_log